 Scholars Portal sponsored Artefactual Systems Inc. to develop the ability for the preservation processing tool Archivematica to receive packages from connected Dataverse instances.
 The integration was released as part of Archivematica 1.8 in 2018.
 The sandbox has been updated to Archivematica v.
 1.12.1.

 There are a handful of documented issues with the integration available in the Archivematica issues repository in GitHub.
 These impact especially the treatment of tabular derivative files and how they are represented in the AIP's METS file.

 Please note that individuals at institutions that are members of the Ontario Council of University Libraries (OCUL) can access the sandbox as-is with the credentials below.
-If you are from an institution outside of OCUL, please fill out the linked request form and access will be granted.
+If you are from an institution outside of OCUL, please email email@example.com to request access.

 We are currently seeking feedback on the integration to identify areas for future development.
 Please send your feedback to firstname.lastname@example.org or complete this Google form, which you can submit anonymously.

 If you have any questions, or are experiencing technical issues?
 Send them to email@example.com too!

 Members of OCUL can access the sandbox without further setup - you're good to go!

 All users outside of OCUL schools must submit a request to gain access to the instance.
 Please email firstname.lastname@example.org.

 The sandbox is connected to a test Dataverse repository in Scholars Portal's demonstration Dataverse.
 The test Dataverse contains three sample datasets for testing purposes.